2gis/2gl/README.md

 #### Release

-If you plan a release on your branch
+If you plan to release a new version from your branch

 - Bump version via `npm version major | minor | patch`
 - Merge your branch into master